BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 The new reactivity model has proven to be very helpful for making these patterns explicit.
-Where the Vue 2 solutions were based on observed behavior of reactive objects, Vue 3 lets us add or remove reactivity at will.
+Where the Vue 2 solutions were based on observed behavior of reactive objects, Vue 3 lets us add or remove reactivity at will, and return objects that are explicitly reactive.

 Below, we'll discuss three design patterns that we introduced during the rework.